 3.1.
 The Pennant is open to all Sydney Metropolitan Golf Clubs who are members of Golf NSW, where positions in the Final Draw are available.

 4.1.
 A player is eligible for the Women’s Major Pennant if she is:

 a.
 A female amateur golfer; and

 b.
-Complies with the Golf NSW Gender Policy as outlined in the General Conditions for Golf NSW State Events (effective 1 January 2019); and
+Complies with the Golf NSW Gender Policy as outlined in the General Terms of Competition for Golf NSW State Events; and

 c.
 Is a financial member of the club they are representing in a category of membership that allows them to maintain a Golf Australia handicap for the club.

 4.2.
 A player may not play in Women’s Grade or Women’s Pennant for more than one club in any one season, unless they are an eligible member of two clubs in which case they may play in each of the different Pennant Competitions but only for one club per competition.